 - If a gate or pole is physically broken it needs replacing for safety reasons.
 Inform the jury immediately and await further instructions - If a gate flag is missing/ripped off then, if safe and possible, replace it or inform the jury who will arrange its replacement.
 A missing flag is not a reason to stop the race - If a gate pole is missing inform the jury.
-It should be replaced as soon as possible, but is not a reason to stop the race - If a competitor is still racing and attempts to ski the correct line (near where the pole should be) then they are deemed to have correctly passed the gate - If a competitor makes no attempt to ski the correct line then they should be DSQ, unless they stop and ask for a re-run
+It should be replaced as soon as possible, but is not a reason to stop the race - If a competitor is still racing and skis the correct line (passing correctly as if the pole is in place) then they are deemed to have correctly passed the gate - If a competitor does not ski the correct line then they should be DSQ, (ICR Article 661.4.1.3) - o A missing pole is not a valid reason for obstruction and a re-run